danieljakots/chownmeblog/content/getting-my-own-asn.md

 feda (because it comes from `2602:feda::/36`).

 Unfortunately, this didn't solve my geolocation problem with Google.
-I even had a new problem, my FEDA block was geolocation in China, but I easily fixed it in maxmind db, and it seems to have been enough.
+I even had a new problem, my FEDA block was geolocated in China, but I easily fixed it in maxmind db, and it seems to have been enough.

 However, as the quote says ["Everybody has a testing netblock.
 Some people are